Table of Contents

 id Unique identifier for the Result 1

-owner The username of the Django user that owns the object admin
+owner Username of the Django user who owns the object admin

-search_id The id of the associated Search; there may be many Result objects with this id 18
+search_id ID of the associated Search; multiple Result objects may share this ID 18

-searchprovider The name value of the SearchProvider that provided this result list "OneDrive Files - Microsoft 365"
+searchprovider Name of the SearchProvider that produced this result set "OneDrive Files - Microsoft 365"

-query_to_provider The exact query sent to the SearchProvider https://www.googleapis.com/customsearch/v1?cx=google-search-engine-id&key=google-json-api-key&q=strategy
+query_to_provider Exact query sent to the SearchProvider https://www.googleapis.com/customsearch/v1?cx=google-search-engine-id&key=google-json-api-key&q=strategy

-result_processor_json_feedback A list of processors that responded (See a full result object)
+result_processor_json_feedback List of processors that responded (See full result object)

-messages A list of any messages (strings) from the SearchProvider Retrieved 10 of 249 results from: OneDrive Files - Microsoft 365
+messages Messages from the SearchProvider Retrieved 10 of 249 results from: OneDrive Files - Microsoft 365

-status The readiness of the result set READY
+status Readiness status of the result set READY

-retrieved The number of results SWIRL retrieved from this SearchProvider for this query 10
+retrieved Number of results SWIRL retrieved from this SearchProvider 10

-found The total number of results reported by the SearchProvider for this query 2309
+found Total number of results reported by the SearchProvider 2309

-json_results The normalized JSON results from this SearchProvider (See below)
+json_results Normalized JSON results from this SearchProvider (See below)

 json_results